MicrosoftDocs/win32/desktop-src/Controls/tvm-geteditcontrol.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TVM\_GETEDITCONTROL message

 Retrieves the handle to the edit control being used to edit a tree-view item's text.
-You can send this message explicitly or by using the [**TreeView\_GetEditControl**](treeview-geteditcontrol.md) macro.
+You can send this message explicitly or by using the [**TreeView\_GetEditControl**](/windows/win32/Commctrl/nf-commctrl-treeview_geteditcontrol?branch=master) macro.

 ## Parameters